thq12345/gemma-humaneval-exp/README.md

 ## "Instruct" Model?
 According to the Gemma Paper:

 "We fine-tune Gemma 2B and 7B with supervised fine-tuning (SFT) on a mix of text-only English-only synthetic and human-generated prompt-response pairs and reinforcement learning from human feedback (RLHF) with the reward model trained on labelled English-only preference data and the policy based on a set of high-quality prompts.
 We find that both stages are important for improved performance on downstream automatic evaluations and human preference evaluations of model outputs."

-In other words? **Better at following instructions.**
+In other words?
+It's a **fine-tuned model better at following instructions.**

 ## HumanEval: Dataset for code generation evaluation
 - Released by OpenAI